navkar/Predictions/README.md

 * Aftermath in USA and asset values will go down.
 Houses and Bond markets will collapse.
 * Only Physical Gold/Silver bar/coins and Bitcoin will work.
 * Covid will move to Animals.
-* Slaughter free meat will be in vogue
+* Slaughter free meat will be in vogue.
+* Democratic movement in China

 ### 2026 - 2027 ###
 ---